waterfordapcs/karelstuff/README.md

-# karelstuff
+# Karel Stuff
-Java files to run Karel code
+In order to do assignments using Karel, you must download these Java files to your projects folder.